Deep Gaussian Processes for Functional Maps: Related Work

 The classical Deep GP framework~\citep{damianou2013deep}, is designed to learn a single function from its observed values across various input locations, aligning with standard GP regression setting.
-In contrast, our formulation extends this paradigm by considering both the input and output as functions, aiming to learn their relationship directly in the functional space.
-Our variational inference approach is similar to~\citep{salimbeni2017doubly}, where for each GP activation, we introduce a set of inducing variables to facilitate tractable function estimation.
-However, we further leverage the whitening transformation, which reparameterizes the prior over the inducing variables as a standard Gaussian distribution.
-This reparameterization decouples the typically strong correlation between the kernel parameters and inducing variables, thereby easing the optimization of variational ELBO.
+Our formulation extends this paradigm by considering both the input and output as functions, aiming to learn their relationship directly in the functional space.
+Our variational inference is similar to~\citep{salimbeni2017doubly}, where for each GP activation, we introduce a set of inducing variables to facilitate tractable latent function estimation.
+However, we incorporate a whitening transformation that decouples the inducing variables from the kernel hyperparameters to further faciliate the learning and inference.